OutSystems/docs-validation/templates/procedure.md

  * The intended audience with pre-existing knowledge (if any) for this task}

 **Example**
-This article explains how to create an empty screen when you want to build your app UI from scratch.
-It is intended for app developers who have good working knowledge of using OutSystems O11 for app development.
+This article explains how to set up OpenTelemetry collector to stream logs from your app to an APM tool.
+It is intended for developers who have have a good understanding of OpenTelemetry standard.

 ## Prerequisites